bugladen/NadekoBot/docs/guides/OSX Guide.md

 ^ do not copy-paste it

 - Unzip the downloaded file in our `Nadeko` folder

+####Creating DiscordBot application
+- Go to [DiscordApp][DiscordApp].
+- Log in with your Discord account.
+- On the left side, press `New Application`.
+- Fill out the `App Name` (your bot's name, in this case), put the image you want, and add an app description(optional).
+- Create the application.
+- Once the application is created, click on `Create a Bot User` and confirm it.
+- Keep this window open for now.

 ####Setting up Credentials.json file
 - In our `NadekoBot` folder you should have `.json` file named `credentials_example.json`.
 (Note: If you do not see a **.json** after `credentials_example.json `, do not add the `**.json**`.
 You most likely have `"Hide file extensions"` enabled.)